AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 Note: There is nothing inherently recursive about `XRec`.
 It has that name because it is often used to wrap recursive fields, such as the arguments to `App` above.
-But it is also used to wrap non-recursive fields, such as the `XRec p (Var p)` field of `Lam`.
+But it is also used to wrap non-recursive fields, such as the `XRec x (Var x)` field of `Lam`.
 For name bikeshedding, see #17587.)